Hyundai Tucson Review & Prices

 On a twisty road

 Just like on the motorway, the Hyundai Tucson’s steering is the fly in the ointment when it comes to driving on country roads.
-You just don’t have the same high level of confidence turning into corners that you get in a Ford Kuga.
+You just don’t have the same high level of confidence turning into corners that you get in a SEAT Ateca or Ford Kuga.

 The Tucson much prefers a laid-back approach, which suits the car’s overall demeanour anyway.
 However, the suspension does a good job of preventing too much body roll and loses that firmness you get in town to become quite supple.

-The all-wheel drive fitted to the 180hp and 265hp versions of the Tucson will give added traction in bad weather, but don’t expect to go off-roading.
-Every Tucson’s engine is willing on country roads, but the 230hp hybrid is the best bet if you like your cars with strong acceleration.
+The all-wheel drive system fitted to some hybrid versions of the Tucson will give extra traction in bad weather, but don’t expect to be able to take it off-roading.
+Every Tucson’s engine is willing on country roads, but the 252hp hybrid is the best bet if you like your cars with strong acceleration.

 Space and practicality